contrapunctus-1/ido-mini/README.md

 `ido-vertical-mode` can be used to view candidates vertically.

-`ido-mini` assumes you use Emacs' built-in `recentf-mode`.
+`ido-mini` uses Emacs' built-in `recentf-mode` for recent files.
 If not, simply add `(recentf-mode)` to your init.

 ## Customization
 ### Keys
-**IMPORTANT**

-In Ido, key customization is sadly NOT done the usual way.
-Instead, you write a function to change keybindings (you want to use `ido-completion-map`) and add that to `ido-setup-hook'.
+Add your keybindings to `ido-common-completion-map`.
 See section 'Customization' in (find-library "ido")

 For fuzzy matching, install the flex-ido package.
-It's not always useful, you can define a command to toggle it -
+It's not always useful, so you may want to define a command to toggle it -
 ```
 (defun my/ido-toggle-flex ()
   "Toggle the value of `ido-enable-flex-matching'."